 Spacing

-Space containers of Lemon Grass seedling plugs for adequate airflow and sunlight penetration around the base and foliage of each plant and to allow the plant to develop without overcrowding.
+Space containers of Lemon seedling plugs for adequate airflow and sunlight penetration around the base and foliage of each plant and to allow the plant to develop without overcrowding.
 We recommend spacing 4- or 10-inch containers 12-18" on center.

 Height Control